What is an EMP Event?

-An electromagnetic pulse – an EMP (pronounced as individual letters) – is a short burst of high-energy electromagnetism that under certain circumstances can disrupt or destroy electrical and electronic capability.
-Since much of modern life depends on electricity and electronics, a widespread EMP event could be a major catastrophe.
+An electromagnetic pulse – an EMP event (pronounced as individual letters) – is a short burst of high-energy electromagnetism that under certain circumstances can disrupt or destroy electrical and electronic capability.
+Since much of modern life depends on electricity and electronics, a widespread EMP attack or EMP event could be a major catastrophe.

-There’s quite a lot of misconception about EMP, probably because it can be a highly technical subject and because there’s actually more than one kind of EMP.
+There’s quite a lot of misconception about preparing for an EMP attack, probably because it can be a highly technical subject and because there’s actually more than one kind of EMP event.
 Some EMP activity is trivial, for example, electrostatic discharge and the pulses of electrical motors.
 What most people think of as an EMP event is something with far more power and geographical impact, but even that comes in several types.

 Very briefly, it helps to understand that electromagnetic pulses, whether natural (solar flare, lightning), or man-made (nuclear bomb) are conventionally designated as E1 (a very fast electromagnetic pulse of gamma rays), E2 (an intermediate speed pulse of gamma rays), and E3 (a very slow but long lasting electromagnetic pulse).

 E1 carries an enormous amount of energy and is the most responsible for destroying electrical and electronic circuits.
 E2 is similar to the electromagnetic burst of lightning.
 E3 is caused by the impact of a large nuclear explosion or solar pulse on the Earth’s magnetic field creating a reaction that can be extremely destructive of electrical circuitry.